-In the 3C, Professional and Academy versions it is possible to compute the H/V spectral ratio and model it both according to body waves (Herak, 2008) and Surface Waves (Lunedei & Albarello, 2009).
+In the 3C, Professional and Academy versions it is possible to compute the H/V spectral ratio and model it both according to body waves (Herak, 2008) and surface waves.
+The HVSR curve is saved as a standard ASCII file with .hv extension (see the Chapter about the HVSR computation).